- Department of Anthropology

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

-- GRE results
+- GRE results – for international applicants only

 - TOEFL – for non-anglophone and non-francophone applicants